1 Peter 2:15

 Non-Christians slandered Christians for their lack of allegiance to the Roman government.
 Peter now states God’s will for handling these false accusations.

 “Foolish men” here are non-Christians.
-Their “ignorance” was verbal abuse for their faith, not torture or death.
-Christians still enjoyed the protection of the judicial system of Rome at this time.
+Their “ignorance” was verbal abuse against Christians for their faith, not torture or death.
+Believers still enjoyed the protection of the judicial system of Rome at this time.

 A good testimony shuts the mouths of our critics.

 We cannot accept the privileges of the state without accepting the responsibilities of living in the state.
-Citizenship is the bond that holds people to the political order.
+Citizenship is the bond that holds man to his political order.
 The best answer to our accusers is an upright life as a citizen.